Home » e-Tattling @ Work

 e-Tattlers Beware

 A good guideline is not to add additional contacts after a conversation is underway when you cannot deal with a difference of opinion, lack of response, or whatever upsets you.
+Walk away.
+Start a new thread when cooler heads can prevail.

 Set an Example